 Athens may not be the obvious destination for a sport climbing holiday, but there is a surprising amount of crags within a short distance of this city.
-In fact there are 33 crags within an hour’s drive that are dotted around the hills surrounding Athens.
-These are shown on the map opposite.
-This information and the photograph below has been extracted from the Athens rock climbing guidebook, which is available to buy from our shop.
+In fact there are over 30 crags within an hour’s drive that are dotted around the hills surrounding Athens.
+These crags are shown on the map opposite.

 There is a good variety and styles of climbing to be found in Athens, ranging from sheer desperate slabs to highly featured, tufa infested walls, including some sea cliff climbing.
 The vast majority of these crags are limestone, though there are also a couple of marble quarries.
 There are over 1,100 documented routes across a wide range of grades on mainly single pitch routes.

 The best time to visit Athens to climb is the spring, followed by the autumn.
 In the summer it can get very hot, though there is an abundance of north facing crags make it possible to climb during the summer.